lgbouma/lgbouma.com/content/posts/plasma-torus.md

 Although we don't know what fraction of young red dwarfs have spectra like what we saw, we do know what fraction of young red dwarfs are complex periodic variables.
-It's 3% at t=1 million years, and it decreases to 0.3% at t=100 million years.
+It's 3% at _t_=1 million years, and it decreases to 0.3% at _t_=100 million years.
 However to see the "complex" photometric features, we need to be viewing the stars edge-on, just like to see a transiting planet you need to see it edge-on.
-If you account for this geometry, and if all complex periodic variables do indeed have plasma tori, then these observed fractions are compatible with at least 10% of M dwarfs hosting these types of warped plasma tori early in their lives.
+If you account for this geometry, then these observed fractions are compatible with at least 10% of M dwarfs hosting these types of warped plasma tori early in their lives.
 A smaller total fraction of M dwarfs, perhaps a few percent, seem to sustain their tori for up to one hundred million years.

 It is not clear whether these tori are connected to habitability.
 While it's possible that a planet could exist near or even inside a torus (just like Io